-It's a good practice to handle low-level events, such as a click, in your event handler and refire them as higher-level events, such as an approvalChange event or whatever is appropriate for your business logic.
+Handle low-level events, such as a click, in your event handler and refire them as higher-level events, such as an approvalChange event or whatever is appropriate for your business logic.

-Dynamic Actions based on Component State
+Dynamic Actions Based on Component State

-If you need to invoke a different action on a click event depending on the state of the component, try this approach:
+To invoke a different action on a click event depending on the state of the component, try this approach:

 - 1. Store the component state as a discrete value, such as New or Pending, in a component attribute. - 2.
-Put logic in your client-side controller to determine the next action to take. - 3.
-If you need to reuse the logic in your component bundle, put the logic in the helper.
+Put logic in your client-side controller that determines the next action to take. - 3.
+Put logic in the helper if you want to reuse it in the component bundle.